You are here

 A minimum of 72 semester hours of approved course work (excluding dissertation and internship credit) is required for a Ph.D. by the School of Graduate Studies.
 In order to meet professional preparation standards, counselor education students' programs of study often exceed 72 semester hours.
 The Ph.D.
 Degree is not granted solely on the collection of credits.
 A grade-point-average of 3.50 or better is required for admission to candidacy and graduation.

 Students can transfer in previous graduate coursework to fill a requirement area.
 Traditionally, "out of date" coursework has been defined as coursework taken more than seven years before enrolling at Indiana State University.
 Current policy exempts all coursework taken toward a graduate degree from this definition and gives the student's doctoral committee the option to include older coursework.
 The Dean of the Graduate School provides final approval of schedules of study.
 Often, prior to organizing a committee, students have questions as to whether a course will meet a requirement.
 The Program Director can usually give a clear indication as to whether a course will transfer into a given slot.

 Indiana State University requires graduates to exhibit research proficiency before graduation.
-The Department of Communication Disorders and Counseling, School, and Educational Psychology will determine standards and proficiencies in research, notifying students of these requirements early in their program of study.
+The Department of Applied Clinical and Educational Sciences will determine standards and proficiencies in research, notifying students of these requirements early in their program of study.

 Doctoral students must complete their degree within nine (9) years of enrolling, and within six (6) years of being admitted to candidacy.
-It should be noted that in the Department of Communication Disorders and Counseling, School, and Educational Psychology, this has never been an issue.
+It should be noted that in the Department of Applied Clinical and Education Sciences, this has never been an issue.
 Students typically complete their degree programs in four years, including their doctoral internship and dissertation.